reflective-org/sai-simulator/README.md

 ```

 ## 🔒 License
-This project is licensed under the TODO - see the [LICENSE](LICENSE) file for details.
+This project is released under the Apache 2.0 License - see the [LICENSE](https://github.com/reflective-org/sai-simulator/blob/main/LICENSE) file for details.

 ## ✏️ Citation
 If you use the SAI Simulator in your work, please cite the following: